umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Concept*

 &emsp;Authorization-Enhanced Mail System (AEMS) follows the concept of Correlated Authorization [1] while keeping compatibility with the standard mail system.
 We propose to integrate the Correlated Authorization [1] trust framework with the mail system using a standardized SMTP/POP3/IMAP interface and at the same time mirror the existing email infrastructure by creating the parallel system of resource mailboxes.
 A web-based email application will access the resource mailbox, as illustrated in Figure 1.
 AEMS uses a two-way push-pull data transfer mechanism—SMTP protocol for push data and HTTP protocol for pull data.
+The resource mailbox server should provide content services.

 ![Authorization-Enhanced Mail System](./images/concept.svg)